Polymer/old-docs-site/STYLE.md

 This document:

--  Summarizes a some common points of developer documentation style, which can also be found in the GDDSG.
+-  Summarizes some common points of developer documentation style, which can also be found in the GDDSG.

 -  Records Polymer-specific additions and exceptions to the GDDSG.